QuantumEden/eden-protocol/docs/glossary.md

 **Conviction Glyph** – A symbolic glyph representing the user's dominant moral foundation (e.g. ☯ for Truth, 🜁 for Discipline).

+**Sacred Path** – The user’s declared spiritual alignment.
+Affects aura tint, quest tone, and symbolic access.
+Must align with the canonical whitelist and is never used for identity profiling.

 ---

 ## 🌳 Tree of Life System